If you would like to contact us please to e-mail.

 These are both educational and entertaining as well as offering an oportunity for like minded people to share a fulfilling and social event.

-Lectures take place in the music room at Berkhamsted Collegiate School in Mill Street at 7.45pm
+Lectures take place on Monday evenings in the music room at Berkhamsted Collegiate School in Mill Street at 7.45pm

 OFFICERS AND COMMITTEE